Nov 01, 24 01:49 AM

 And after experiencing some of its cutting power, I decided to up the ante.

 I had never cut a triple mat before.
-The closest I had come was double mat cutting with a Cheness Specialized Goza cutter..
+The closest I had come was double mat cutting with an old school Cheness Specialized Goza cutter..

 But after a taste of what this blade can do, I had to see if it could cut a triple mat like the Cold Steel Katana in the 'proof' video but without muscling through to see if the blades weight and geometry could do the trick.